Taritsyn/BundleTransformer/NuGet/BundleTransformer.MicrosoftAjax/readme.txt

    DESCRIPTION
    ===========
    BundleTransformer.MicrosoftAjax contains 2 minifier-adapters:
-   MicrosoftAjaxCssMinifier (for minification of CSS-code) and MicrosoftAjaxJsMinifier (for minification of JS-code).
+   `MicrosoftAjaxCssMinifier` (for minification of CSS-code) and `MicrosoftAjaxJsMinifier` (for minification of JS-code).
 These adapters perform minification using the Microsoft Ajax Minifier (http://ajaxmin.codeplex.com).

    ====================
    POST-INSTALL ACTIONS
    ====================
-   To make MicrosoftAjaxCssMinifier is the default CSS-minifier and MicrosoftAjaxJsMinifier is the default JS-minifier, you need to make changes to the Web.config file.
+   To make `MicrosoftAjaxCssMinifier` is the default CSS-minifier and `MicrosoftAjaxJsMinifier` is the default JS-minifier, you need to make changes to the Web.config file.
-   In defaultMinifier attribute of element
-   \configuration\bundleTransformer\core\css must be set value equal to MicrosoftAjaxCssMinifier, and in same attribute of element
+   In `defaultMinifier` attribute of element `\configuration\bundleTransformer\core\css` must be set value equal to `MicrosoftAjaxCssMinifier`, and in same attribute of element `\configuration\bundleTransformer\core\js` - `MicrosoftAjaxJsMinifier`.
-   \configuration\bundleTransformer\core\js - MicrosoftAjaxJsMinifier.

    =============
    DOCUMENTATION